-Even a brief encounter with the ancient world not only fires the imagination of the young but also sheds a dazzling light on why we in the West are as we are, with all our massive strengths and disastrous failings.
+Even a brief encounter with the ancient world fires the imagination of the young and sheds a dazzling light on why we in the West are as we are, with all our massive strengths and disastrous failings.

-For generations a classical education was considered a privilege for the few, not the many, but now its revival in primary and secondary state schools is well under way.
-Classical subjects equip pupils with grammar, critical thinking and language skills.
+For generations a classical education was considered a privilege for the few, not the many, but now its revival in primary and secondary state schools is well underway.